odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 {% endhighlight %}

 There are many different solutions to the above, so your solution does not have to look the same as my solution.
-Make sure to verify your solution using HTML validator, and check that the message in the text area has the correct whitespace.
+Make sure to verify your solution using [HTML validator](todo), and check that the message in the text area has the correct whitespace.

 ## Summary
 You should now be able to create simple PHP scripts which output a HTML page.
 You should be familiar with PHP variables and know about the dynamic type system.
 Be sure to exercise different approaches to writing and concatenating strings, because all of them are widely used.
-Before continuing further, make sure you are not confused by the quotes all around the place
+Before continuing further, make sure you are not confused by the quotes all around the place.

 ### New Concepts and Terms
 - Backend